Landslide Win For Sri Lanka Presidents Leftist Coalition In Snap Polls - UrduPoint

 Dissanayake, a self-avowed Marxist, swept September presidential elections on a promise to combat graft and recover stolen assets, two years after a slow-motion financial crash imposed widespread hardships on the island nation.

-His decision to immediately call polls and secure parliamentary backing for his agenda was vindicated on Friday, with his National People's Power (NPP) coalition taking at least 159 seats in the 225-member assembly -- exceeding a two-thirds majority.
+His decision to immediately call polls nearly 10 months ahead of schedule and secure parliamentary backing for his agenda was vindicated on Friday, with his National People's Power (NPP) coalition taking 159 seats in the 225-member assembly.

+The result delivered the NPP a comfortable two-thirds majority that will allow it to push constitutional amendments, including for its proposed plan to scrap the presidency altogether and make the prime minister the head of government.

 "Thank you to all who voted for a renaissance," Dissanayake said in a brief statement on social media platform X.

-The coalition had a monumental 61.5 percent of the vote while opposition leader Sajith Premadasa's party was well behind with only 17.6 percent.
+The coalition won a monumental 61.5 percent of the vote while opposition leader Sajith Premadasa's party was well behind with 17.6 percent.

-"People voted to get rid of corruption and a corrupt system," IT professional Chanaka Rajapaksha, who supported the NPP in the polls, told AFP on Friday.

 In a sign of the magnitude of support for Dissanayake, his party won the most votes in the northern district of Jaffna, dominated by the island's minority Tamil community, for the first time since independence from Britain in 1948.